nzilberstein/Repulsive-score-distillation-RSD-/README.md

 ```

 The results will be saved in the _exp folder.

 For large scale experiments, there are two notebooks in the folder datasets that can be used compute the PSNR and LPIPS, as well diversity.

-Regarding the hyperparamters, there are some expeirments that might need a fine-tunning of the hyperparametrs.
+Regarding the hyperparamters, there are some experiments that might need a fine-tunning of the hyperparametrs.
 The relationship between the parameters of the bash file and the paper is as follow:

 ```